Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions

 For the lower bound, we further observe:

-\begin{prop} We have $\frac{3s}{2} \leq dim_H E_N$ for $s$ satisfying $\lambda_{N,s}=1$. \end{prop}
+\begin{prop} We have $\frac{3s_1}{2} \leq dim_H E_N$ for $s_1$ satisfying $\lambda_{N,s_1}=1$. \end{prop}

-\begin{proof} We consider the Gibbs measure $\mu_{N,s}$ defined as the probability eigenmeasure of $\lambda_{N,s}$ for the dual operator, whose existence is given by the analogue of Theorem \ref{spectrum1} for the constrained operator.
-It satisfies, with some constant $C_2$, for any $(a,b) \in \Ac_N^n$ and for some fixed $(x,y)\in E_N$, by also using Lemma \ref{distortion}:
+\begin{proof} We consider the Gibbs measure $\mu_{N,s}$ defined as the probability eigenmeasure of $\lambda_{N,s}$ for the dual operator of the constrained operator $\Lc_{N,s}$, whose existence is given by the analogue of Theorem \ref{spectrum1} for the constrained operator.
+It satisfies, with some constant $C_3$, for $(a,b) \in \Ac_N^n$ and for some fixed $(x,y)\in E_N$, by also Lemma \ref{distortion}: